PYNE-AD/cs207-FinalProject/docs/milestone1.md

 | x<sub>4</sub> | sin(x<sub>1</sub>)            | cos(x<sub>1</sub>) ẋ<sub>1</sub> | sin(x)                  | cos(x)      |
 | x<sub>5</sub> | x<sub>3</sub> + x<sub>4</sub> | ẋ<sub>3</sub> + ẋ<sub>4</sub>    | 3x<sup>2</sup> + sin(x) | 6x + cos(x) |

 Automatic Differentiation moves forward through this graph (but does not necessarily have to record all the rows) to calculate the derivative of the full function.
-The value of the derivative ẋ<sub>1</sub> is determined by a seed vector.
+The value of the derivative ẋ<sub>1</sub> is determined by a seed vector: a vector of derivative values initialized for the variables of interest.

-In linear algebraic terms, AD computes the derivative as the dot product of the gradient and the seed vector: a vector of derivative values initialized for the variables of interest.
+In linear algebraic terms, AD computes the derivative as the dot product of the gradient and the seed vector.

 # How to Use AD-PYNE

-The user will interact with the package within a Python script that imports their desired functionality.
+The user will interact with our package within a Python script that imports their desired functionality.

 ```python
 from AD-PYNE.AutoDiff import AutoDiff